thecdil/keepingwatch/pages/essay/past.md

 {% include feature/image.html objectid="associated-media001" width="50" %}

 From Mosquito Ridge, the Salmon River rushes five thousand feet below me and high mountain wildflowers sway in the warm, pressurized wind.
 On a ridge above us, Chicken Peak must be the most unique fire lookout in the entire state of Idaho with its prominent roof and bright orange paint; the neon coloring helped pilots navigate over empty swaths of terrain before GPS technology.
 Chicken Peak is the halfway point between the Mosquito Ridge trailhead and Sheepeater Lookout.
-We have not been given a straight answer about its history but have gathered that it was built in the 1940s and abandoned in either the 60’s or 70’s due to funding cuts.

 {% include feature/image.html objectid="chicken-peak003" width="50" %}